rajatmjain/GoAISlackBot/README.md

 ```

-After setting the environment variables, you can run the bot by running 'go run main.go' in the root directory of the project.
+After setting the environment variables, you can run the bot by running `go run main.go` in the root directory of the project.

 Usage
 -----

-To use GoSlackAIBot, simply invite it to a channel in Slack and ask it a question using the command <bot-name> <query>.
+To use GoSlackAIBot, simply invite it to a channel in Slack and ask it a question using the command `<bot-name> Why is Real Madrid the greatest football club ever?`.
 The bot will then use the GPT-3 language model to generate a response to your question.

 Contributing
 ------------